MASLAB/kitbot-how-to/README.md

 To connect the motor power, loosen the screws of a terminal block, insert the power (red) wire into one screw ports and ground (white) into the other screw port, and tighten the screws.

-> [!TIP]
+> [!IMPORTANT]
-> The order of the wire does not matter.
-Reversing them will reverse the rotation of the motor.
+> The order of the power wires determines if the clockwise rotation is forward or reverse.
 Feel free to experiment and use whichever order makes the most sense for your software.
+You encoder value count should match the expected motor spin direction.
+More specifically, when motor is commanded to go forward, the encoder count should go up and vice versa.
+If it does not, you will need to swap C1 and C2 to match encoder count direction as well.

 To connect the motor encoder, plug in the encoder wires to corresponding signal.